mlinfra-io/mlinfra/docs/code/aws/cloud_vm.md

-`cloud_vm` deploys MLOps `stack` on top of Cloud provider VMs.
-# ☁️ Cloud Infrastructure Examples
+# ☁️ Cloud VM Examples

-Welcome to the **Cloud Infrastructure** examples!
+Welcome to the **Cloud VM** examples!
 This section contains ready-to-use configurations to help you deploy scalable MLOps stacks on cloud platforms like AWS.
 Each example is designed to showcase a different tool or workflow, making it easier for you to find and deploy the infrastructure that fits your needs.

 ## 🚀 Getting Started